Onimuru/GDIp/Solar-System/README.md

 # Solar-System

 ## Input
-- Press the {Left} or {Right} key to speed up/slow down time respectively.
+- Press the {Left} or {Right} key to slow down/speed up the passage of time respectively.
+- Press and hold the {Spacebar} key to toggle show/hide.
 - Press and hold the {Escape} key to close the program.